-All programming is done the same as using the onboard keypad.
+Once the programming mode is entered each number pressed will be read back to the user as they enter them, mimicking the function of the display.
+Phone numbers and phone number groups can be programmed or played back using the phone's keypad in the same way the DT6I's on board keypad is used (see PHONE NUMBERS section on page 10).
 When a memory is accessed for programming, the dialler will respond with "Access".
 Playback of the programmed memories is achieved by pressing the then the memory number.
 The dialler will respond with "Memory n is" followed by a list of the memory contents.

-As well as being able to program or playback the phone numbers and phone number groups and activate the outputs, the status of all the dialler's inputs can be determined.
+As well as being able to program or playback the phone numbers and phone number groups, the status of all the dialler's inputs can be determined.
 This is accomplished by pressing on the phone's keypad.